ddurkee96/Unix-Notes/Git.md

-# Git and Github: the basics
+# Git and Github basics

 Here, we describe Git and Github and go over the basic commands and utilities that they allow.